-Define key natural heritage features key natural heritage features within the Natural Heritage System of the Greenbelt Plan as:
+Define key natural heritage features within the Natural Heritage System of the Greenbelt Plan as:

-- a) significant habitat of endangered species, threatened species and special concern species habitat of endangered species and threatened species; - b) fish habitat fish habitat; - c) wetlands wetlands; - d) life science Areas of Natural and Scientific Interest (ANSIS) life science areas of natural and scientific interest (ANSIS); - e) significant valleylands significant valleylands; - f) significant woodlands; - g) significant wildlife habitat significant wildlife habitat; - h) sand barrens sand barrens, savannahs and tallgrass prairies; and - i) alvars alvars.
+- a) significant habitat of endangered species, threatened species and special concern species habitat of endangered species and threatened species;

+- b) fish habitat;

+- c) wetlands;

+- d) life science Areas of Natural and Scientific Interest (ANSIs);

+- e) significant valleylands;

+- f) significant woodlands;

+- g) significant wildlife habitat;

+- h) sand barrens, savannahs and tallgrass prairies; and

+- i) alvars.

-Key natural heritage features Key natural heritage features outside of the Natural Heritage System within the Protected Countryside of the Greenbelt Plan shall be defined in accordance with the Greenlands System policies of this Plan.
+Key natural heritage features outside of the Natural Heritage System within the Protected Countryside of the Greenbelt Plan shall be defined in accordance with the Greenlands System policies of this Plan.

-Define key hydrologic features key hydrologic features within the Protected Countryside of the Greenbelt Plan as:
+Define key hydrologic features within the Protected Countryside of the Greenbelt Plan as:

-- a) permanent and intermittent streams permanent and intermittent streams; - b) lakes (and their littoral zones) lakes (and their littoral zones); - c) seepage areas and springs seepage areas and springs; and - d) wetlands wetlands.
+- a) permanent and intermittent streams;

+- b) lakes (and their littoral zones);

+- c) seepage areas and springs; and

+- d) wetlands.
-Direct the City of Brampton and the Town of Caledon to identify key natural heritage features key natural heritage features and key hydrologic features key hydrologic features in their official plans in accordance with approved criteria established by the

-Province where such identification is technically feasible.
+Direct the City of Brampton and the Town of Caledon to identify key natural heritage features and key hydrologic features in their official plans in accordance with approved criteria established by the Province where such identification is technically feasible.
 The policies and criteria for the identification of Core Areas of the Greenlands System also apply in conjunction with provincial criteria provided that they achieve or exceed provincial objectives.
 Within the Greenbelt Plan Area, provincial criteria only apply to the identification of key natural heritage features within the Natural Heritage System and to key hydrologic features throughout the Protected Countryside, except within settlement areas.
-Within settlement areas in the Protected Countryside, key natural heritage features wey hydrologic features key hydrologic features
+Within settlement areas in the Protected Countryside, key natural heritage features and key hydrologic features shall be identified in accordance with municipal criteria.
+In the absence of approved provincial criteria municipal criteria will apply.

-Direct the City of Brampton and the Town of Caledon to include policies in their official plans for development development and site alteration policies site alteration for key natural heritage features key natural heritage features and key hydrologic features key hydrologic features in their official plans in accordance with the policies of this Plan, and in particular Section 2.3.2.5, including policies for any associated vegetation protection zone vegetation protection zone and the requirements for preparing a natural heritage evaluation or and hydrological evaluation, as detailed in the Greenbelt Plan.
+Direct the City of Brampton and the Town of Caledon to include development and site alteration policies for key natural heritage features and key hydrologic features in their official plans in accordance with the policies of this Plan, and in particular Section 2.3.2.5, including policies for any associated vegetation protection zone and requirements for natural heritage evaluation and hydrological evaluation, as detailed in the Greenbelt Plan.
+Direct the City of Brampton and the Town of Caledon to include policies in their official plans for development and site alteration for key natural heritage features and key hydrologic features in their official plans in accordance with the policies of this Plan, including policies for any associated vegetation protection zone and the requirements for preparing a natural heritage evaluation or hydrological evaluation, as detailed in the Greenbelt Plan.
 A natural heritage evaluation or hydrological evaluation is not required if the only key natural heritage feature is a habitat of endangered species and threatened species.